How I Accidentally Set Up A Montessori Bedroom

 There is a lot of debate about the safety issue of a floor bed, I really think it’s down to each family to decide.
 It very much depends on your home, what kind of building you live in and how comfortable you, as parents feel using a floor bed.

-There are a whole host of great ideas, I have a nice collection going on this pinterest board, just click to be take through to Pinterest
+There are a whole host of great ideas, I have a nice collection going on this Pinterest board, just click to be taken through to Pinterest

 Montessori Demystified FREE Workshop